 Trained UCB members will receive a letter of service for consideration in these and other processes.

-If you would like to support our process as a hearing panel member on alleged sexual misconduct panels, you must attend a UCB Title IX Training in addition to the Baseline training.
-If you would like to participate, but are not able to make these scheduled sessions, please email Bob Alston.
-UCB Title IX Training for fall 2019 to be announced.
+If you would like to support our process as a hearing panel member on UCBs involving allegations of sexual misconduct, you must attend a UCB Title IX Training in addition to the Baseline training.

 To register for Baseline or Title IX sessions, please visit the following link.
 After registering, you’ll receive confirmation with the location of your training and an Outlook calendar invite.
 Thank you for your consideration and service!

 Questions?
 Please contact email@example.com or call 859-572-5147.